Cost of Attendance Breakdown

 Transportation and Miscellaneous Personal Expenses

-This category includes student expenses such as transportation, meals not covered under the standard meal contract, cell phone bills, clothes, personal hygiene, student insurance, and entertainment.
+This category includes student expenses such as transportation, cell phone bills, clothes, personal hygiene, and student insurance if you are pursuing a graduate degree.
 It is quite variable and will be updated on the OFA website as it changes.